systemslogiq/diagram-conversion/README.md

 ## Description

-This node application is designed to convert image files in a specified directory to the WebP format.
-The `make_transparent.sh` script is used to make the images transparent before they are converted to WebP.
+This Node application is designed to convert image files in a specified directory to the WebP format using [Sharp](http://sharp.pixelplumbing.com/).
+The `make_transparent.sh` script is used to make the images transparent before they are converted to WebP in the Node process.

 ## Installation